Have you had a cancer diagnosis, or have been diagnosed with a hereditary cancer syndrome?

-Blueprints of Hope’s peer-to-peer mentoring program offers free, local, one-to-one, confidential outreach and support from someone who has experienced the same journey.
-This volunteer and cancer survivor is someone you can talk to and who will offer a listening ear.
-Our volunteers share wisdom, understanding, and shared support only a fellow cancer survivor can provide.
+Blueprints of Hope’s Peer-to-Peer Mentoring Program offers free, local, one-to-one, confidential outreach and support from someone who has experienced the same journey.
+This volunteer, who is a cancer survivor, a “previvor”, is someone you can talk to and offer a listening ear.
+Our volunteers share wisdom, understanding, and shared support only a fellow cancer survivor or previvor can provide.

 Blueprints of Hope’s Peer-to-Peer Mentoring goes beyond a traditional support group by having someone who has been faced with the same diagnosis and challenges to help mentor you through the process.
 We provide peer support on the phone, in person, or via e-mail, whichever method best suits the participants.

-To begin to connect with someone who has been through a similar diagnosis – contact us at 970-403-3711 or by our contact form.
+To begin to connect with someone who has been through a similar diagnosis – contact us at 970-403-3711 or through our website’s contact form.
 We will focus on your concerns and interests and connect you with a co-survivor from our community.

 Hereditary Cancer Mentoring